 Only warn about failed sources if there are packages meeting the version requirement.

-Specifies to not cache packages and HTTP requests.
+Specifies to not cache HTTP requests.

 When restoring a project with project-to-project (P2P) references, restores the root project and not the references.